manognyaa/manognyaa/README.md

 - 👋 Hi, I’m `Manognya Dasika`.
 I am more passionated about UI / UX Designing and also in science Technology.
-I believe in Leraning, Exploring and Growing 💯💯.
+I believe in Learning, Exploring and Growing 💯💯.
 - � I’m interested in UI/UX, html, css and javascript.
 - 🌱 I’m Sophomore.
 - I’m looking to collaborate on `html`, `css` and `python` projects.